How much will my garden cost to design?

 How long will it take for my garden to be designed?

-The whole design process from consultation, survey, presentation plan to working drawings takes an average of 6 to 8 weeks.
+The whole design process from consultation, survey, master plan to working drawings takes an average of 6 to 8 weeks.
 This includes presentation visits to explain the designs.
 This is only an average and depends on the size of the garden and complexity of the design work.
 Some may be shorter, some longer.

 Do you help us decide what types of hard landscaping materials to use?